Duke of Hamilton: Marquesses and Dukes of Hamilton

 The 4th Duke's son James, 5th Duke of Hamilton was succeeded by his son James, 6th Duke of Hamilton, and he by his son James, 7th Duke of Hamilton.
 In 1761, the 7th Duke's second cousin twice removed, Archibald Douglas, 1st Duke of Douglas, died without an heir.
 As the Duke of Hamilton, though still using the surname "Hamilton", was patrilineally a "Douglas" (through the 3rd Duchess's husband), the 7th Duke became heir male of the House of Douglas and inherited the Duke of Douglas's subsidiary titles (although not the Dukedom), succeeding as 4th Marquess of Douglas, 14th and 4th Earl of Angus and 4th Lord Abernethy and Jedburgh Forest.
 He died without issue and was succeeded by his brother Douglas, 8th Duke of Hamilton.
 He left no sons and the title passed back to his uncle, the 6th Duke's brother, Archibald, 9th Duke of Hamilton.
 He was succeeded by his son Alexander, 10th Duke of Hamilton, and then by his son William, 11th Duke of Hamilton.
+The 11th Duke's daughter was Lady Mary Douglas-Hamilton, who was the Hereditary Princess of Monaco by marriage to Albert, Hereditary Prince of Monaco and became ancestress of the Princes of Monaco.
 The 11th Duke's son William, 12th Duke of Hamilton (who changed his surname to "Hamilton Douglas"), died without a male heir, and the Dukedom passed to his fourth cousin Alfred, 13th Duke of Hamilton, who was descended from the 4th Duke of Hamilton and whose line of the family had adopted the surname "Douglas-Hamilton".
 His son was Douglas, 14th Duke of Hamilton, who was succeeded by his son Angus, 15th Duke of Hamilton.
 He died in 2010, and was succeeded by his son, the current Duke, Alexander, 16th Duke of Hamilton.

+Estates and residences

+Landholdings

+In the 1883 edition of John Bateman's The Great Landowners of Great Britain and Ireland, William Douglas-Hamilton, 12th Duke of Hamilton's estates were recorded as spanning 157,386 acres across Scotland and England, including 102,210 acres in Buteshire, 45,731 acres in Lanarkshire, 3,694 acres in Linlithgowshire, 810 acres in Stirlingshire, 4,939 acres in Suffolk, and 2 acres in Berkshire, which produced a combined annual income of £73,636.
+Bateman noted that Duke of Hamilton enjoyed an additional annual income of £67,006 arising from mineral rents on his estate, rendering his total annual income as approximately £140,600.